The town itself became established about 1870 and immediately became an entrepreneurial and prosperous place.

 Enquiries to the Reefton [email protected]Visitor Centre on 03 732 8391, email

 Reefton School of Mines

 Opened in 1886 it was the school where miners learnt their trade and where at times local school children came to learn about chemistry as part of their schooling.
 The simple gabled building holds an extensive technical book collection, a wonderful mineral collection sourced from places around the world, and out the back in the assay room crucibles wait on the shelves for their next charge of gold.

 If you would like to view the School of Mines please contact the Reefton Visitor Centre before your arrival in Reefton.
 A donation is appreciated for this.

 Black's Point Museum

 The museum is situated about 2km from Reefton in the heart of Blacks Point.
 The museum building is a piece of history in its own right and is one of many in the Reefton area to be lovingly maintained since pioneering times.
 The building, constructed of pit-sawn timber, was formerly the old Wesleyan Methodist Church and dates back to 1876.

 Once you step inside you will find a fascinating collection, housing thousands of exhibits that display the rich and diverse history of an iconic West Coast town.
 Blacks Point Museum, records the way of life in a mining town and the mural on the left, painted by local resident and well-known cinematographer Alun Bollinger, is a great depiction of this history.

-The museum features school records, cemetery records, town directories, historical photos, artefacts, family trees, books and all kinds of mining memorabilia.
-A must see highlight is to the working gold/quartz water driven stamper battery, that was built and used for mining in 1870′s and continues to bring history to life.
+The museum features school records, cemetery records, town directories, historical photos, artifacts, family trees, books and all kinds of mining memorabilia.